 Long-term Effects of LSD

 LSD, or d-lysergic acid diethylamide, belongs to a class of drugs called hallucinogens.
-Also referred to as “acid,” LSD can be taken orally in tablets, capsules, as a liquid or on paper that’s been saturated with the drug.
+Also referred to as “acid,” LSD is most often taken orally.
+It is found in tablet or capsule form, but also as a liquid or on absorbent paper pieces that have been saturated with the drug.
 An LSD “trip” or episode may last up to 12 hours or more.1

-In cases of mild to moderate intake, the long-term effects of LSD more frequently involve the brain and psyche rather than the body.
+Effective doses of LSD are often exceedingly small – on the order of millionths of a gram.
+Though the profound perceptual changes that LSD brings about may place the user at risk of indirect bodily harm or injury, in most cases of mild to moderate intake the long-term effects of LSD more most commonly involve the brain and psyche rather than the body.
 Frequent users may experience episodes of psychosis – with severely altered perceptions – for years after they’ve stopped taking the drug.

 Another common effect of long-term LSD use is recurring “flashbacks.”
 The condition of having LSD flashbacks is also more formally called “hallucinogen persisting perception disorder” (HPPD).
 The psychotic disturbances associated with HPPD may last for months or years, and you may not be able to reverse the effects of HPPD simply by quitting this drug.